varnishcache/varnish-cache/doc/sphinx/installation/bugs.rst

 Plain and simple: **boom**

 Varnish is split over two processes, the manager and the child.
-The child does all the work, and the manager hangs around to resurect it, if it crashes.
+The child does all the work, and the manager hangs around to resurect it if it crashes.

 Therefore, the first thing to do if you see a Varnish crash, is to examine